Academy membership is voluntary and open to all EVMS educators.

 Applications can be submitted at any time during the year.
-They will be reviewed in June and December; submission deadlines are June 15 and December 15.
-Review of applications will be completed by members of the EVMS Academy Advisory Group (an internal group of EVMS peers).
+Reviews of applications take place on a rolling basis.
+Review of applications will be completed by national Academy experts (an external group of Medical Educator peers).

 The application format has been developed in consultation with the EVMS Academy Task Force.
 It is portfolio style and based on a national model of good practice (Q2 Engage).1 The application is purposefully aligned with the EVMS Performance Appraisal and Promotion Dossier to facilitate ease of completion.
 Review the application process or apply now.

-There are four categories of membership to accommodate the scope of faculty responsibilities at EVMS:
+There are five categories of membership to accommodate the scope of faculty responsibilities at EVMS: